DSS Arrests Doctor Linked To Kwara Kidnapping Gangs

-A statement by the Chief Press Secretary, Rafiu Ajakaye, to Kwara State Governor AbdulRahman AbdulRazaq, said: “The doctor was intercepted in the Jebba area following intelligence reports about the activities of the kidnappers and their couriers.
+A statement by the Chief Press Secretary, Rafiu Ajakaye to Kwara State Governor AbdulRahman AbdulRazaq, said: “The doctor was intercepted in Jebba area following intelligence reports about the activities of the kidnappers and their couriers.

 “The secret service says the criminal gangs appear desperate for medical care following gunshot wounds sustained in encounters with security forces.